What CASLE Did and Why

 - Fostered changes to teaching materials (e.g., less toxic art supplies)

-- Partnered with Dalhousie University on a national study funded by Health Canada to identify and understand the factors that facilitate or hinder the use of existing knowledge about EQ issues and the implementation of existing guidelines
+- Partnered with Dalhousie University on national studies funded by Health Canada to identify and understand the factors that facilitate or hinder the use of existing knowledge about Environmental Health and Safety issues and the implementation of existing guidelines

-- Trainer/reviewer/resource for several NB Lung Association Healthy School Projects, including the Scent-Free video text and Train the Trainer for the Tools for Schools Kit
+- Provided training/reviewing/resources for other jurisdictions/provinces (e.g. several New Brunswick Lung Association Healthy School Projects, including the Scent-Free video text and Train the Trainer for the IAQ Tools for Schools Kit)

 - Reviewed Health Canada’s draft Tools for Schools Action Kit by invitation